alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ### Display Duration

-Use `duration` to control the display duration of the prompt.
-By default, it displays for 2 seconds.
+Use `duration` to control the display duration of the notification, default is 2 seconds.
 When `duration` is 0, the Toast will not close automatically.
-You can also receive the returned value and use its `close` function to manually close the current Toast.
+You can receive the return value and manually close the current Toast using its `close` function.

 ```tsx
 import {